dinkydodouk/php-jokes-api/README.md

 development went quite well and the development of separate services helped manage the content from the API's.

 To improve this, I would have used ReactJS or VueJS as the front-end framework to develop a PWA which would have worked faster for the end user.
-However, using the Symfony
+However, using the Symfony HTTP Client does get the data direct from the API asynchronously and does provide fast way of implementing the data.

 ### Development Time Needed
 To complete this project by adding a new joke to the API would take an extra 15 minutes, and the same for submitting it